rekalogika/rekalogika.dev/docs/mapper/13-overriding-transformer.md

 Note that in this case, we don't decorate the transformer to replace the original transformer in the dependency injection container.
-Instead, we are "duplicating" an existing transformer, and putting it earlier in the mapping table.
+Instead, we are "duplicating" an existing transformer, override its type mapping information, and putting it earlier in the mapping table.

 :::